-PL 210 Special Topics in Applied Ethics: 3 semester hours
+PL 310 Special Topics: Applied Ethics: 3 semester hours

 This course applies ethical theories to areas of work-related and social morality.
 We will examine the ethical responsibility of professional and several codes of professional ethics.
 We also will analyze select problems from the areas of business ethics, biomedical ethics, environmental ethics or other areas of contemporary interest.
-This course may be repeated if the area f application differs.
-Prerequisite: PL 169 or its equivalent.
+This course may be repeated if the area of application differs.
+Prerequisite: PL 269 or its equivalent.

-PL 222 Philosophy of Art and Beauty: 3 semester hours
+PL 322 Philosophy of Art & Beauty: 3 semester hours